hantsy/micronaut-sandbox/docs/gs/gs-rest.md

     }
 }
 ```
-An JPA entity should  be annotated with an  `@Entity` annotation,  optionally, adding a `@Table` to specify the table metadata.
+A JPA entity should be annotated with an  `@Entity` annotation,  optionally adding a `@Table` to specify the table metadata.

 An entity should include a none-arguments constructor.

 An entity should have an identifier field with an `@Id` annotation.
-To assign a value to the id field automatically, you can select a strategy type by specifying the `strategy` attribute of  the `@GgeneratedValue` annotation,  it could be `AUTO`, `IDENTITY`, `SEQUENCE` and `TABLE`, else you can define your own  generator by set the value of `generator` attribute.
+To assign a value to the id field automatically, you can select a strategy type by specifying the `strategy` attribute of the `@GgeneratedValue` annotation,  it could be `AUTO`, `IDENTITY`, `SEQUENCE` and `TABLE`, else you can define your own generator by setting the value of `generator` attribute.
 In the above `Post` entity, we use the Hibernate built-in `uuid2` strategy to generate a UUID value and assign it to the id field before persisting.

-With the annotations from  Lombok project, eg. `@Getter`, `@Setter`, `@NoArgsConstructor`, `@AllArgsConstructor` and `@Builder`, it helps you to erase the tedious Java Bean properties,  and keep your codes clean.
+With the annotations from the Lombok project, eg. `@Getter`, `@Setter`, `@NoArgsConstructor`, `@AllArgsConstructor` and `@Builder`, it helps you to erase the tedious methods for getting and setting the Java Bean properties,  and keep your codes clean.
 When building the project, Lombok annotation processor will participate into the compiling progress and generate getters and setters, varied constructors, and a builder class used to create an entity.

 Use IDE to generate `equals` and `hasCode` according to the business requirements.

 > Be careful of using Lombok @Data to generate all facilities, especially in the entity in an inheritance structure or containing custom `equals` and `hasCode`  to identify an entity.

-Similar to the `Post` entity, create anther entity named  `Comment`.
+Similar to the `Post` entity, create another entity named  `Comment`.

 ```java
 // Comment entity